Demographics of Saint Helena, Ascension and Tristan da Cunha: Births and deaths

-Population by Sex and Age Group (Census 07.II.2021):
+Life expectancy

+By 2010 estimates, life expectancy at birth for the total population is 78.6 years (for males it is 75.68; for females it is 81.67).

+Infant mortality

-The total fertility rate for 2010 is estimated at 1.56 children born per woman.
+The infant mortality rate is 16.98 deaths per 1,000 live births.

 Ethnicity

 According to the CIA World Factbook, 50% of the population of Saint Helena Island are African Saint Helenians, while Chinese Saint Helenians and White Saint Helenians make up 25% each.
 However, the possibility of clear-cut categorical divisions between ethnicities on present day St Helena, as reflected by these statistics, is disputed.
 Most Saint Helenians today are multiracial, similar to the Cape Coloureds.

 Ascension has no civilian population, while Tristan da Cunha has a white population descended primarily from the British Isles or from the Falkland Islands.

 Religion

 The majority of St. Helenians are Anglican.
 Other religions in St. Helena include (in alphabetic order): the Baháʼí Faith, the Baptist church, Buddhism, Roman Catholicism, and Seventh-day Adventism.

 According to the statistics in the 2014 Yearbook of Jehovah's Witnesses, Saint Helena has the highest proportion of Jehovah's Witnesses of any country or territory in the world: one person in thirty-five, using an estimated population of 4,000 for St Helena and a count of 118 members.

 In Tristan da Cunha, Christianity is the main religion, with the largest denominations being Anglican and Roman Catholic.